CremeDeMenthe/MMR-Status-Prediction/README.md

 # MMR-Status-Prediction
-# dMMR Prediction from PET-CT and Clinical Data

 Deep learning system for predicting **dMMR (deficient Mismatch Repair)** status in colorectal cancer using **PET-CT imaging** and **clinical features**.